johnjamesmartin/gulp-template/README.md

 # Gulp Template

-This is a Gulp Template I developed to enhance and automate web development and design workflows.
+This is a Gulp template/build system I developed to enhance and automate web development and design workflows.

 ## Installation